Cumulative performance (%)

-At the Company’s Annual General Meeting in May, shareholders approved a five-for-one share split, which means that shareholders received five new ordinary shares for each existing share previously held.
+At the Company’s Annual General Meeting in May 2022, shareholders approved a five-for-one share split, which meant that shareholders received five new ordinary shares for each existing share previously held.

-This has had an impact on the level of dividends per share, which is evident in the most recent dividend payment.
+This has had an impact on the level of dividends per share, which is evident in the dividend payments made since then.
 On a per share basis, dividends are now one-fifth of their prior level, but because shareholders hold five times as many shares, the monetary value of the dividend is unchanged.

 Past performance should not be taken as a guide to the future and dividend growth is not guaranteed.
 The value of your shares in Temple Bar and the income from them can fall as well as rise and you may lose money.